nthana/Turtle/README.md

 var t = new Turtle();
 t.Forward(200);
 ```
+This is when we want to create the turtle explicitly or create more than one turtle.

 ## All Turtle Commands:
 - Forward / Backward(distance)   	// receive distance in pixel